CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_total_TruSeq.md

 {% include warning.html content="The TruSeq manual indicates that 200 uL should be used, however, the maximum volume of our 96-well plates is 200 uL, thus we use less so the wells do not overflow." %}

 * Incubate EtOH wash for 30 sec, then discard the supernatant.
-* let the samples sit on the magnet for 15min to dry.
-Remove excess EtOH with a p10 pipette.
+* Use a p10 pipette to remove residual ethanol.
+Keep the plate on the magnet at RT until dry, usually less than 5 minutes.
+When dry, the beads will appear matte and cracked.
+Remove plate from magnet when all samples are dry.
 * Remove the plate from the magnet, gently add 11 ul of Elution Buffer to each well.
 Mix thoroughly by pipetting up and down 10 times.
 You will have to work to get the dried beads off the side of the well and resuspended in the buffer.
 * Incubate the plate at RT for 2 minutes.
 * Place the sample on the magnet for 2 minutes.